 Monthly letter from our minister

-Each month our minister Simon, or his assistant Hannah, writes the introductory letter to our Church News magazine.
+Each month our minister Simon, or his assistant Peter, or Ross our Community Minister, writes the introductory letter to our Church News magazine.
 The latest letter is reproduced here.

 Previous letters can be viewed by following the links below.